Agents 101

 command.

-Remote agent communication
+Remote Agent communication

 Agents can also interact remotely.
-To achieve a remote communication, we simply need an agent's address and query the rest of its information in the Almanac contract.
+To achieve a remote communication, we simply need an Agent's address and query the rest of its information in the Almanac contract.
 You can create two agents operating on separate ports and terminals within the same device; this mirrors a real-world scenario in which agents communicate across different geographic locations.

 In this example, we provide scripts for two agents.
-To establish a line of remote communication, both agents need to be registered on the Almanac contract and need to have non-zero balances in their Fetch wallet addresses.
+To establish a line of remote communication, both agents need to be registered on the Almanac contract and need to have non-zero balances in their wallet addresses.

 We can start with alice